 Before heading to the dealership, there are three common types of car-lease incentives to be aware of.

-Cash rebates offered when leasing a car are similar to those provided when buying a car.
-The rebate, which is for a flat amount, is set by the manufacturer and applied to the overall price tag associated with leasing the vehicle — thus lowering your costs.
-The total value of a rebate, however, may vary based on the lease term you select.
+Lease cash is similar to a rebate.
+Lease cash is a flat dollar amount set by the manufacturer and applied to the overall price tag of leasing the vehicle — thus lowering your costs.
+The total value of lease cash, however, may vary based on the lease term you select.

-Any restrictions on the rebate are spelled out on the automaker’s website, usually in the fine print under the offers section.
+Any restrictions on the cash are spelled out on the automaker’s website, usually in the fine print under the offers section.

 2. Subsidized interest rates